 - Huawei P30 & P30 Pro

-Our alternatives offer a similar experience, often at a lower price point.
-A good example is the 6.4-inch OnePlus 6T, which is nearly 50% cheaper.
+However, our alternatives offer a similar experience, often at a lower price point.
+A good example is the 6.7-inch OnePlus 7 Pro, which is nearly 40% cheaper.
 These replacement devices won’t leave you wanting something better or having buyers remorse in a few months either.

 Another great alternative to the Galaxy S10 is the smaller, more affordable Galaxy S10e — and for a few different reasons.
 The biggest one being the price, obviously, as it’s only $749.
 However, the Galaxy S10e also comes with a 5.8-inch FLAT screen, not the curved edges like most Samsung devices lately.
 So if you don’t want a curved screen or a huge phone, this is basically a slightly different version of the Galaxy S9 from 2018.